 - If you weigh around 155 pounds, you will burn around 520 calories per hour rowing at a moderate pace.
 This will increase to around 630 calories per hour at an increased intensity.

-- If you weigh around 185 pounds, you will burn around 620 calories per hour rowing at a moderate pace.
+- If you weigh around 185 pounds, you will burn around a 620 calorie-burn rate per hour rowing at a moderate pace.
 This will increase to around 750 calories per hour at an increased intensity.

 - If you weigh around 240 pounds, you will burn around 650 calories per hour rowing at a moderate pace.
-At a very vigorous pace, more than 1,000 calories can be burned per hour.
+At a very vigorous pace, more than 1,000 calories burned per hour.

-I found these numbers from the Harvard Health Site but please note that these are just estimates and will be different based on the factors I mentioned earlier.
+These numbers are from the Harvard Health Site, but please note that these are just estimates and will be different based on the factors I mentioned earlier.

 Rowing For Calories Vs. Rowing For Meters

-I row to burn calories but some people row to reach a certain distance.
-While it may look like we are doing the same thing, there is slight, but key, difference between us.
+Some people row to burn calories, but others row to reach a certain distance.
+While it may look like we are doing the same thing, there is a slight but critical difference between us.

 When you row for meters, every time you pull back the handle, your machine will show your distance traveled.
 When you stop rowing, the display will briefly continue to increase the number of meters you row.

-On the other hand, when I row for calories, I see the number of calories you’ve burned increase.
-When I stop, the number of calories I burn stops straight away
+On the other hand, when you row for weight loss, you see the number of calories you’ve burned increase.
+When you stop, the number of calories you burn stops straight away.

-So, the key to rowing for calories is focusing on the stroke.
+So, the key to rowing for weight loss is focusing on the stroke.
 Pull it back hard to burn calories as quickly as possible.

 Each stroke should equal another calorie burned.
 This may even go up to two calories burned per stroke – if you can do that, you’re a beast!

 Aim for around 20-25 strokes per minute for 1,500 calories per hour.
-This will keep you at the 1 calorie per stroke mark.
+This will keep you at the one calorie per stroke mark.
 This explains it a little more.

-Here are a number of ways to use a rowing machine to burn calories but here are my top 3.
+Here are a number of ways to use a rowing machine to burn more calories, but here are the top 3.

-Sprint for 20-30 seconds followed by a slower resting period for 40-60 seconds.
+Sprint for 20-30 seconds, followed by a slower resting period for 40-60 seconds.
 Repeat the sprint/slow/sprint/slow routine for 20-25 minutes.
-It may not take long but you will Harvard Health Site.
+It may not take long, but you will Harvard Health Site.
 It will also increase your muscle mass.
 The more muscle you have, the faster your metabolism, which also helps lower your fat level.

 This is when you row for long periods but at a much lower intensity.
 Set a low resistance level and row with a steady rhythm.
 Because the pace is a lot slower, you can continue to row for much longer.

 Several endurance training sessions a week will improve your overall health and result in a higher calorie burn–up to thousands of calories.
-Endurance training also reduces your recovery time which burns more calories in the long run.
+Endurance training also reduces your recovery time, which burns more calories in the long run.
 Plus, getting your heart rate up improves your whole cardiovascular system.

-The final way to burn calories by rowing is using power strokes.
-After warming up, complete 3 sets of fast, hard strokes that explode you backward; this is also part of your strength training routine.
+The final way to burn calories by rowing is by using power strokes.
+After warming up, complete three sets of fast, hard strokes that explode you backward; this is also part of your strength training routine.
 Notice even how compared with an exercise bike or other exercise machine, that your back muscles just don’t get the exercise they need.